marketagents-ai/MarketAgents/market_agents/agents/db/dashboard/readme.md

-# Advanced SQL Dashboard for LLM Agent Frameworks
+# SQL Dashboard for LLM Agent Frameworks

 A web-based SQL dashboard specifically designed for visualizing and exploring PostgreSQL database data, with enhanced features for LLM agent frameworks and JSON handling capabilities.